 Ironically the very maneuvers ONES engage in to avoid being criticized and to avoid being wrong, bring about their being criticized.

-Being overly perfectionistic, pedantic, exacting, and critical frequently elicit criticism, anger, and avoidance from others.
-This confirms the belief the world is critical and not the way it should be.
+Being overly perfectionistic, pedantic, exacting, and critical frequently elicit censure, anger, and avoidance from others.
+This confirms the belief the world is imperfect and not the way it should be.

-If you anticipate being wrong, your defenses will attempt to prove that you are right and the other person is wrong.
+If you anticipate being wrong (or wronged), your defenses will attempt to prove that you are right and the other person is incorrect.
 This will provoke others into defending themselves by demonstrating they are right and you are wrong.
 When you pull others into your right-wrong filter and insist on being right, others will react to prove you wrong.
 Your superego takes on their superego and the contest of who is right and who is wrong is begun.

-If ONES anticipate that others will have high expectations of them and will be critical and rejecting of them when they don’t come up to those standards, they will subtly maneuver others to be critical of them.
+If ONES anticipate that others will have high expectations of them and will be critical and rejecting of them when they don’t come up to those standards, they will subtly maneuver others to be critical of them, appointing their judges.
 They will interpret others’ responses as attacks and their righteousness will rise up, proving they are right and others are mistaken.
 ONES will then feel resentful that they can never get it right enough and never satisfy others’ expectations.

 Valuing relationships and taking pride in being loving and generous, TWOS are easily hurt by rejection and by a lack of attention and appreciation shown them.
 They are sensitive to feeling useless and unneeded.
 Their rescuing style is an attempt to gain recognition, gratitude, and acceptance and to make themselves necessary and important in the lives of others.

-Ironically, being too nurturing and smothering often elicits pushing-away behavior in others instead of the hoped for coming-closer behavior.
+Ironically, being too nurturing and smothering often elicits pushing-away behavior from others instead of the hoped for coming-closer behavior.
 This confirms the belief that getting one’s own needs met is unacceptable and unlikely.

 If your worth depends on helping, you need to solicit helpees.
-If you want to be helpful, then dependent people might be willing accomplices.
-You would reinforce their dependency by helping them and they will simultaneously reinforce your self-image as a helper.
+If you want to be indispensable, then dependent people might be willing accomplices.
+You would reinforce their dependency by serving them and they will simultaneously reinforce your self-image as a helper.

 An overly achieving, mechanical style frequently turns other people off or encourages them to interact with the persona or role instead of with the real person.
 This confirms the THREE’s belief that performance, not genuineness, pays off.

 Valuing relationships and belonging and taking pride in being special, FOURS are easily hurt by feeling abandoned, left out, or going unnoticed.
-They are sensitive to feeling flawed, undesirable, and unwanted.
+They are prone to feeling flawed, undesirable, and unwanted.
 Their style of being special is an attempt to get others to notice them and keep others connected to them.
 Or, at least, I will make such an impression on you, that you will never forget me.

-FOURS attempts to be special bring about the very situation they dread: being abandoned.
-An overly sensitive, refined, precious, entitled, easily misunderstood attitude generally brings about misunderstanding and distancing instead of empathy and connection.
-This confirms the maladaptive schema of being unlovable.
+FOURS’ attempts to be special bring about the very situation they dread: being abandoned.
+An overly sensitive, refined, precious, entitled, easily misunderstood disposition generally brings about misunderstanding and distancing instead of empathy and connection.
+This confirms their maladaptive schema of being unlovable.

 To validate their fears of being abandoned, FOURS need to select people who will abandon them.
 They can find people who are unavailable or who have an avoidant personality.
 They will eventually leave FOURS just as they’d leave anybody else.
 If FOURS have something of an ambivalent attachment pattern themselves, they might doubt that people would want to be with them and then cling to others or demand that they be with the FOUR.
-Either of those strategies, clinging or claiming, will probably bring about what you fear most: being left.
+Either of those strategies, clinging or claiming, will probably bring about what they fear most: being left.
 Like all of our defensive strategies, FOURS regrettably get what they ask for.

 Keeping quiet and withdrawing provokes intruding and projecting behavior from others.
 Nature abhors a vacuum, so people move into the space vacated.

 If your concern is that others are not interested in what you have to say, not saying anything will probably lead to people not listening to you, since you’re not speaking.
 Or you can be so pedantic that people don’t know what the hell you are talking about and so lose interest.

 Being silent can either be interpreted as: “She must be thinking something brilliant;” or “He must have nothing to say.”
 The latter confirms the belief that others are uninterested and FIVES have nothing to offer them.

-SIXES fear being hurt, caught off guard, invaded by unfriendly forces (people or germs), or getting found breaking the law
+SIXES fear being hurt, caught off guard, invaded by unfriendly forces (people or germs), or getting caught breaking the law

 By appearing fearful (phobic SIXES) or by threatening others (counter-phobic SIXES) SIXES may invite attack either from predators looking for a victim or from innocent bystanders wondering why they are being confronted.
-An overly-fearful strategy might encourage others to take advantage of you.
-The very thing you are trying to avoid.
-A counter-phobic attacking approach might provoke others to attack or challenge you, the very thing you are trying to avoid.
+An overly-fearful strategy might encourage others to take advantage of you, the very thing you are trying to avoid.
+A counter-phobic attacking approach might provoke others to attack or challenge you, the situation you are attempting to avoid.

 Anxiety can be contagious.
-Children can catch if from their parents, or think of mass hysteria where we catch it from each other.
-By infecting others with their anxiety, SIXES increase their fear the world is dangerous.
+Children can catch if from their parents.
+Or think of mass hysteria where bystanders catch it from each other.
+By infecting others with their anxiety, SIXES intensify and spread their fear that the world is dangerous.

-Starting off with the belief that there are only two sides — those that are on your side and those that are against you – generally creates two embattled sides: your friends and your enemies.
-And you need to be alert to figure out who’s for you and who’s against them.
+Starting off with the belief that there are only two sides — those that are on your side and those that are against you – customarily creates two embattled sides: your friends and your enemies.
+Part of SIXES’ auditioning process is to assess who’s for them and who’s against them.
 And, ironically, this friend/foe dichotomy generates enemies, perpetuating the drama that the world is perilous.

 Valuing enjoyment, freedom, and variety and taking pride in being upbeat and resourceful, SEVENS are brought down by having their options limited.
 They are wounded by having their balloons burst, parades rained on, and parties pooped.
 Their sunny-side-up style is an attempt to stay on the high side of life and to experience as much as life has to offer.

 SEVENS want to be up.
 Because the universe and human systems seek balance, the more bubbly SEVENS become, the more others become still.
 The yin of optimism flows into the yang of pessimism, eventually leading to the resolution of realism.
 But SEVENS may release their tether to reality long before balance wins out.
-Ironically constantly seeking novelty becomes tedious.
+Ironically constantly seeking novelty becomes tedious and limiting.

 A fear of being limited or ensnarled may paradoxically lead to being tied down to always having to change.
 If others can’t keep up with your flights of fancy and adventures, you might find yourself alone and bored and experiencing the very condition you are trying to avoid: FOMO, the Fear of Missing Out.

 Aggressive stances and behaviors, while intending to instill fear in others, can just as likely elicit aggressive behavior in others.
-The less strong frequently try to fight the more strong as a way of proving themselves.
+On the playground the less strong frequently try to fight the more strong as a way of proving themselves.
 This helps confirm the EIGHTS’ belief that the world is hostile.

 Valuing unity and harmony and taking pride in being settled, NINES are especially wary of, and torn apart by conflict.
 They are easily hurt by neglect.
-Their relaxed, resigned style is an attempt to defend against feeling uncared for and having to assert themselves.
+Their relaxed, resigned style is an attempt to defend against feeling uncared for (“It doesn’t matter”) and having to assert themselves “All will be well”).

 NINES fear conflict and anger.
 Ironically by avoiding conflict they ultimately bring it about.
 Their passivity leads to reactivity in others.
 NINES’ indifference either brings about confrontation or neglect – the two things NINES don’t want.
 Systems seek balance.
 Inaction invites over-action.

 NINES believe the universe is uncaring about their needs and so they settle for whatever they can get.
-However if they don’t know what they need and don’t put their needs out there, others won’t know what they want or will assume they don’t have any particular needs and so will ignore them.
+However if they don’t know what they need and don’t express their needs, others won’t realize what they want or will assume they don’t have any particular needs and so will overlook them.
 The NINES’ strategy for avoiding conflict brings about one of the things they anticipate: their needs not being met.

 You get what you ask for.
 If you don’t ask for anything, you don’t get anything.
 When you don’t express your needs, other people assume you don’t need anything and so don’t offer you anything.
 People seem cold and uncaring and this confirms the belief the world is indifferent.

 If you start out saying it doesn’t matter and settling for whatever you can get, others may not give you much and you will feel uncared for.
 If you stay in the background, echoing the Five’s motto of “When in doubt, hide out,” people won’t notice you, thus confirming your belief that people overlook you.
 Your genuine human needs lie near the core of who you are.
-Expressing them establishes relationships; it doesn’t destroy them or rend the fabric of the universe.
+Expressing what you want sustains relationships; it doesn’t destroy them or rend the fabric of the universe.

 Wachtel, P. (1997).
 Psychoanalysis, behavior therapy, and the relational world.
 Washington, D.C.: American Psychological Association.